The market is located in the parking lot of Border Star Montessori School at the Southeast corner of 63rd Street &

 No. Market operating expenses are funded by the booth fees paid by vendors.
 Sponsorships and donations to cover special needs or educational or recreational events are welcome.
 The market is petitioning for a 501c3 designation, which would allow for tax-deductible donations.
-If you are interested in sponsoring a market event, please contact Andrea Shores, Market Manager, here for more information.
+If you are interested in sponsoring a market event, please contact Jennie Hanna, Market Manager, here for more information.

 - Assist with promotion of the market, its events and educational programs